Latest News

 Manifold made his presence known immediately.

 The first was a change in leadership.
-Meg O'Neill was appointed as the new CEO of BP in December, two month after Manifold had joined the company.
-She is an outsider, and the first woman ever to be the head of a major oil firm.
-In February, a few weeks before O’Neill's appointment, BP suspended their share-buyback program, giving them the breathing space they needed to reduce?their debt.
+Auchincloss, who had joined BP two months earlier, was replaced in December by Meg O'Neill.
+She was an outsider, and the first female to head a major oil firm.
+In February, a few weeks before O’Neill's appointment, BP suspended their share buyback program, giving them the breathing space they needed to reduce their debt.

 BP today is in a much better position from an operational perspective than it was a couple of years ago.
 Manifold's sudden departure will not change BP's strategy or its executive leadership.